mlopes/dotfiles/.xmonad/README.md

 support.
 This configuration doesn't specify any devices for this, it relies on `kbdlight` and `xbacklight`, if ACPI is working in your system, these utilities should be able to dim the backlights.
+Due to issues with Debian based distros not making the 'fn' key available to the user, the brightness regulation buttons might not work in Debian/Ubuntu/Mint, it should work as expected in Arch.

 ## Personalising or modifying xmonad configuration